 The unstoppable digitalization of the capital market imposed the need for appropriate regulation.
 The legislative body of the Republic of Serbia enacted a brand new Law on Digital Assets with the implementation start date on 29th June 2021 (hereinafter “Law”) to secure an optimal grade of legal certainty in the sphere of digital business.

 2. Digital assets

 The Law defines digital assets as a digital record of value that can be digitally stored and transferred.
 Basic modes of digital assets transfer include sale for money and exchange for things.
 All digital assets constitute the subject matter of regulation irrespective of the underlying technology.
-The legal definition, however, excludes digital records of currency which is recognized legal tender as well as financial assets governed by another law.
+The legal definition, however, excludes digital records of currency which is recognized legal tender, as well as financial assets governed by another law.

 The Law introduces two basic types of digital assets:

-- Virtual currency as digital assets which individuals and legal entities accept as means of exchange, although it has not been issued and whose value is not warranted by the central bank or any other public authority;
+- Virtual currency as digital assets that individuals and legal entities accept as means of exchange, although it has not been issued and whose value is not warranted by the central bank or any other public authority;

 3. Supervisory bodies

 The Law constitutes two supervisory bodies: